-The beginnings of the castle are connected with Rafał IV Leszczynski, which around 1560 was to build a brick, fortified manor house.
+The beginnings of the castle are connected with Rafał IV Leszczynski, which around 1560 was to build a brick, fortified manor house, although fragments of the wall with a monk bond could indicate an earlier, 15th-century castle erection.
 In the years 1600-1628 the family residence was rebuilt by Wacław Leszczyński, the grand crown chancellor, obtaining an early-baroque residence with a palace décor.
 In 1695, the Leszczyński family sold Gołuchów to the Suszko family.
 Then the castle changed owners many times, remaining without major changes to the second half of the nineteenth century, when it was already in a state of advanced ruin.
 In the years 1872-1885, Izabela Działyńska carried out a thorough reconstruction combined with a renovation, as a result of which the palace complex gained the features of the French neo-renaissance.
 In the reconstructed castle Izabella placed a collection of works of art, allocating it to an open-access museum.

 Leksykon zamków w Polsce, L.Kajzer, S.Kołodziejski, J.Salm, Warszawa 2003.

 Olejniczak K., Grody i zamki w Wielkopolsce, Poznań 1993.